sourcegraph/sourcegraph-open-in-vscode/README.md

 Please add the following options in your User Settings to configure the extension:

 - `vscode.open.basePath`: [REQUIRED] String.
 The absolute path on your local machine that contains your Git repositories.
 The extension will try to open the file in a clone named by the last segment of the repository name in that folder.
-This extension requires all git repos to be already cloned under the base path with their original names.
+This extension requires all git repos to be already cloned under the provided path with their original names, which can then be altered using the `vscode.open.replacements` option.

 - `vscode.open.uncPath` [OPTIONAL] Boolean.
 Set option to `true` in your user settings to enable support for UNC (Universal Naming Convention) paths.